By dentist Dr. Richard Mitchell

 A CHEAPER option is to order a tooth whitening kit online - BUT YOU NEED TO BE CAREFUL.
 There are some systems that contain tooth-damaging chemicals.

-The BEST home whitening system that you can buy online comes from SNOW.
+The BEST home whitening system that you can buy online comes from GLO, developed by a New York dentist.

-The SNOW whitening system is high-quality, safe, and produces great results - I've used it myself, because I believe it offers the best results per dollar.
+The GLO whitening system is high-quality, safe, and produces great results - I've used it myself, because I believe it offers the best results per dollar.

 Top Tip 7: